Ayshine/Artificial-Intelligence/README.md

 # Artificial Intelligence

-- *AI is really about unleashing one of the most amazing things in the entire universe, intelligence.*
-**Sebastian Thrun**

-- *AI is the discipline that deals with uncertainty and manages it in decision making* **Peter Norvig**
+*AI is the discipline that deals with uncertainty and manages it in decision making* **Peter Norvig**
 AI program is called **Intelligent Agent** just like **AlphaGo**

 ![lphaGo](images/alphago.jpg  "go")